Important Dates & Information:

 Each doctoral student identifies a major and a minor area of specialization and works with faculty advisors associated with those areas.
 These advisors should be identified and contacted by the middle of the second year of coursework at the latest, although many students have identified a primary advisor before arriving in Ann Arbor.
-The major is defined within one of the three areas of specialization within Doctoral Studies (Building Technology; Design Studies; and History/Theory, all of which are titled "subplans" in the Rackham online application.)
+The major can be defined in dialogue with the student’s advisor; several possible major areas are listed below.
 The minor is a distinct subject area that complements the major.
-The minor can be one of the other two areas within the doctoral degree, it may lie in Urban and Regional Planning, or it can be located in another University of Michigan department, program, or center.
+The minor may lie in Architecture, in Urban and Regional Planning, or in another University of Michigan department, program, or center.
 Coursework in the minor must be approved for Rackham graduate credit, deemed appropriate by the Doctoral Advisory Committee, and approved by the major advisor.

 Possible major areas: